laravel-france/OLD-laravel-france-doc/documents/v3/database/fluent.md

 ### where\_null, where\_not\_null, or\_where\_null, and or\_where\_not\_null

-La collection de méthodes **where_null** rendent la recherchent de valeur NULL vraiment facile :
+La collection de méthodes **where_null** rendent la recherche de valeur NULL vraiment facile :

 	return DB::table('users')->where_null('updated_at')->get();